 - Height: Eyes level with top of seat

-*9 months is very young to forward face, even if little one is 20lb and sitting unaided for 30 minutes.
-Their neck is not able to cope with the forces of a crash and we recommend rear facing as long as possible
+*Nine months is very young to forward face, even if the child is 20lb and sitting unaided for 30 minutes.
+Their neck is not able to cope with the forces of a crash and we recommend rear facing until at least four years of age.

-Try different seats in your car before you buy, and opt for one that you find easy to fit to help reduce the risk of incorrect fitment!
+Try different seats in your car before you buy, and choose one that you find easy to fit to help reduce the risk of incorrect fitment!

 FOOT PROP WARNING

-Some child seats are fitted with a supporting leg.
-Do not use this type of seat if there is a storage compartment or any other obstructions in the foot well, unless it's approved for such use.
+Some child seats are fitted with a support leg.
+Do not use this type of seat if there is a storage compartment in the foot well, unless it's approved for such use.